idechq/idec-wiki/docs/introduction.md

-#Introduction
+# Introduction

 Directed evolution (DE) aims to improve the activity of biological entities (molecules, bacterial strains etc.) via exploiting principles of Darwinian selection in a controlled laboratory environment.
-DE is performed in rounds by repeating two main steps: gene(s) diversification and selection of the molecules encoded by them for the desired property.
-The experiments can be done in cells (bacteria, yeast or mammalian), or using various in vitro systems (e.g. transcription-translation).
+DE is performed in rounds by repeating two main steps: diversification of a genetic material and selection of the molecules encoded by it for the desired property.
+The evolution experiments spans from the living cells, their consortia (ecosystems) to heavily reduced in complexity *in vitro* systems (e.g. transcription-translation).

 Importantly, DE is inherently probabilistic, and hence its exact outcomes are unpredictable, just as natural evolution is.
 Thus, DE strategies are perfectly fit for harnessing biological complexity whereby unpredictability and irrationality, however still unwanted, are increasingly considered to be an asset.
 Indeed, random search and feedback controls, which are inherent parts of any DE approach are the only language nature engages.
 Development of the DE field creates possibilities to work with living systems, guiding their genetic algorithms, by following rules of these systems as opposed to controlling them.
 From this point of view, DE is may be the furthest from rational engineering in the realm of synthetic biology.